Christine Nelson: Characterization

 Spike is characterized as a normally-behaved teenage girl with a "gentle" personality whose fashion incorporates elements of punk rock, including large spiked hair (which evolves into a "mall hair" style by Degrassi High), as well as other types of clothing such as plaid skirts, oversized sweaters and ruffled blouses.
 She is typically polite, but confrontational and resentful when concerning her pregnancy and motherhood.
 She has been described as a "petite punk rocker", "seemingly cool but naive" and a "sullen girl".
 As opposed to her more stoic friend Liz O'Rourke, she appears to be against violence, at one point dissuading Liz from vandalizing a diner.
 Her personal life is explored occasionally throughout Junior High.
 She is shown to live alone with her mother in an apartment complex.
-It is mentioned in "It's Late" that her mother gave birth to Spike when she was seventeen, and a comment made by her mother in the second season episode Dinner And A Show ("Typical male, gets off scot free") implies that the father may have abandoned her.
+It is mentioned in "It's Late" that her mother gave birth to Spike when she was seventeen, and a comment made by her mother in the second-season episode Dinner And A Show ("Typical male, gets off scot free") implies that the father may have abandoned her.

 Amanda Stepto expressed some critical observations about her character's personality during and after the series' run.
 During Degrassi Junior High's run, Stepto observed that her character seemed very unhappy; when interviewed in 1990, Stepto stated that Spike was "always sad or depressed" and "sort of boring", but acknowledged her character's struggles contributing to her behavior.
 In 2005, she would remark that she and her character shared some similarities, including her support for animal rights, but sans the pregnancy.
-Interviewed by CBC show Switchback, Stepto was asked whether she was like her character in real life.
+Interviewed by CBC's Switchback, Stepto was asked whether she was like her character in real life.
 She responded: "My character's much more depressing than I am, because of, you know, what she has to cope with.".
-However, she further stated: "It's really interesting because you learn a lot about what other people go through if they were under that same stress.".
+However, she further stated: "It's really interesting because you learn a lot about what other people go through if they were under that same stress".
 Speaking to the Canadian Press in December 1988, she spoke of plotlines that she wanted for Spike, including one where she runs away to "get away from it all".
 She also expressed a want for "an episode where I'm laughing.
 I'm always asking, 'Can't I smile?'".
 Despite these reservations, Stepto commented that her character as portrayed in the novelization, which she described as "much more cocky", more closely resembled her real-life personality.

 Speaking of her character in Next Generation in 2005, Stepto felt her character had become "boring" and "a bit dull" in the newer series, as opposed to her style in the previous series.
 She noted that her character "makes these yuppie dinners all the time", but felt that she was still "fashionable".
 Stepto also stated that she still had input into her wardrobe, particularly wearing clothing from Canadian designers.